tacitvenom/notes/TheScienceOfWellBeing/notes.md

                 - Loss of the sense of time
                 - Complete focus on the activity itself.
             The state of flow tend to be reaches when we feel both challenged and get to apply well-developed skills in a meaningful way.
 They find in some research that people tend to prefer leisure time over work, yet during leisure time, they have often feelings of apathy and boredom, rather than self-confidence/efficacy, pointing to a clear disconnect.
 It might be worthwhile to rethink the leisure activities we engage in and perhaps choose something a bit more challenging or something that develops a skill we enjoy.
+        - What about "good grades"?
+            - Extrinsic motivation VS intrinsic motivation: Learning is a human need at least some point, but extrinsic motivators seem to have the capacity to diminish the intrinsic motivation.
+Don't focus on Grades, but learning.
+A focus on grades can also undermine the "Growth Mindset", which means that intelligence/skills can be learned and improved with effort and time (as compared to "Fixed Mindset" where we believe that we simply have some innate abilities or traits).
+Fixed Mindset people consider "effort" as negative ("If I have to work, then I am not smart."), but Growth Mindset people "effort" as good, as a sign that they are learning or getting better.
+In study, they observed that students with Fixed Mindset focus on whether or not their answer on a test is correct or not, and students with Growth Mindset focus on the correct answers, as in, the content.
+Thankfully, we can also learn the Growth Mindset.
+            - Extrinsic motivators can undermine the simple joy of learning, we should focus on that as well as developing a growth mindset.
     - Better Wanting #2: Wanting stuff we don't current want
+        - Kindness: We should seek out opportunities to act kindly to others.
+Money spent on others makes us happier than spending on ourselves, there are a few studies about that.
+So when you have a bad day, you might have the impulse to treat yourself, get a pedicure, etc. but donate to a charity, or buy a friend a pedicure. ;)
+        - Social Connection: People will close social ties are:
+            - Less vulnerable to premature death
+            - More likely to survive fatal illnesses
+            - Less likely to fall prey to stressful events A social connection can be anything from making eye contact or smiling to people to having a long-term romantic relationship.
+Even random connections - talking to strangers boosts our mental health, even though we tend to predict that solitude and being by ourselves would be the best condition, and in fact we guess that talking to strangers will make us unhappier.
+        Researchers are finding that experiences and our perceptions seem to change when we have other people around it.
+In a study, they found that people found a chocolate tastier when they did it with another person, although silently.
+        Very interesting interview as part of the course: https://www.coursera.org/lecture/the-science-of-well-being/interview-with-nicholas-epley-x4U9I
+    - Better Wanting #3:
+        - Time Affluence: Time affluence is the idea of having enough of time to do the things that you want to do (including doing nothing) without feeling strapped for time.
+The researchers have found that people who prioritise time over money tend to happier.
+        - Mind Control:  Mind-wandering is a phenomenon in which you're shifting the contents of your thought away from whatever task you have ongoing and to event and from events in the external environment, so the things in your here and now to other self generated thoughts and feelings often things that are not in the here and now.
+The ability to think about what is not happening is a cognitive achievement that comes at an emotional cost - a wandering mind is an unhappy mind.
+Regular and long meditation practice can curb mind-wandering and its effects stay beyond the meditation sessions too.
+It also makes us like and wish other people around us more.
+        - Healthier Practices:
+            - Exercise
+            - Sleep - Lack of enough sleep also makes our physical and emotional complaints sky-rocket.
+Sleep also improves learning.
+A lot of the health effects discussed in the book `Why We Sleep` are mentioned too.

+### Week #6: